WICG/scroll-to-text-fragment/EXTENSIONS.md

 limited list of attributes which we'll allow matching; hence the [Restrictions](#css-selector-restrictions) section below.

-Note: We're still iterating on the potential consequences and mitigations here.
+Note: We are still iterating on the potential consequences and mitigations here.
 The below proposal is a vision of where we'd like to get to but the details are still being decided.